CamelCityCalamity/magic-binder-placeholders/README.md

 - **Set Search:** Find an MTG set using the Scryfall API.
 (Some sets are not included and require changing settings.js to include.)
 - **Customizable Print Grid:** Choose the number of rows and columns per page to change the size of the printed placeholders.
 Cut lines are included.
 - **Adjustable Margins:** Fine-tune printer margins for perfect alignment of the printed placeholders.
 This ensures the printed page can be sliced into equal sized placeholders.
+(Note: I haven't done any real world testing with variable print margins.
+My printer has four equal print margins.)
 - **Card Counts:** Set how many placeholders to print for each rarity (mythic, rare, uncommon, common).
 Useful if you want extra slots for rares or something.
-- **Print Mode:** Hide the UI with one click.
+- **Print Mode:** Hide the UI with one click for printing.
 Use Back or Esc to restore the UI.
 - **Local Storage:** User settings, set lists, and card data are cached in your browser for speed.
 - **Refresh Buttons:** Manually refresh the set list or card data from Scryfall if needed.